-I have drafted this post in my head several times in the last few months.
-And especially so in the past few weeks.
+I have drafted this post in my head several times in the last few months, especially in the past few weeks.
 But every time I sit down to put my thoughts into words and pen them on paper, I can’t.
-I fall short every single time of being able to adequately express my heart.
+I fall short every single time of being able to express my heart adequately.
 A heart that wholeheartedly loves and cherishes a child who has called my home her own for the last 21 months.
-But also from a heart that aches for her mother; a woman who has caused my faith to stretch in unimaginable ways and my love for the lost and hurting to reach a level that just doesn’t make sense.
+But also from a heart that aches for her mother, a woman who has caused my faith to stretch in unimaginable ways, and my love for the lost and hurting to reach a level that doesn’t make sense.

 I’ll never forget the first time I met her.
 Our foster daughter had been living with us for almost six months before I shook her hand and looked her in the eyes.
 Eyes that…well…pierced my soul.
 I will never forget the emptiness I saw in her that day.
 She was hurting.
 Her life was in a hopeless state.
 I could see her heart was broken.
 Actually, shattered.
 And her mind seemed to be controlled by the pains of her past that I just couldn’t understand because I had never faced them.

-I remember our foster daughter taking her five tiny fingers that were wrapped in mine and letting them fall to her side as she sat next to her Momma and colored.
+I remember our foster daughter taking her five tiny fingers wrapped in mine and letting them fall to her side as she sat next to her Momma and colored.
 My husband and I just stood in the corner, watching from a distance as we waited for our case number to be called.
 I wasn’t jealous.
 I didn’t sense the need to try to compete.
 I surprisingly didn’t have feelings of anger or thoughts that she didn’t deserve her.
-But I must admit, before I saw her for the first time that day, I did.
-Because in my eyes, she was the sinner and I was the saint.
-She was the one undeserving to be her mother.
+But I must admit before I saw her for the first time that day, I did.
+In my eyes, she was the sinner, and I was the saint.
+She was the one undeserving of being her mother.

 I wanted to see her through the eyes of grace.

 Because I have hope to believe that if she meets Him?
-If she see’s her worth in Him?
-If she understands the love He has for her?
+If she sees her worth in Him?
+If she understands the love, He has for her?
 She would be set free from the chains that hold her down.
 The chains of depression.
 The chains of hopelessness.
-The chains of meaningless drugs and alcohol,and friends that influence her in ways that keep her captive.
+The chains of meaningless drugs and alcohol and friends who influence her in ways that keep her captive.
 And the chains that keep her from being the Momma this precious little girl desperately needs her to be…

 Don’t get me wrong, this prayer I pray isn’t easy.
 It is not always done in love or without tears.
-And they are not always spoken without fear and doubt.
-Because let’s face it, as a former child abuse case worker, I know first hand the grim statistics and the harsh reality of those who return to their old ways and nestle back into their bad habits.
-But friends, I can’t help but choose to believe nothing is too hard for the Lord (Genesis 18:14) and that He desires, loves, and even craves to make the broken whole.
+They are not always spoken without fear and doubt.
+Because let’s face it, as a former child abuse caseworker, I know first hand the grim statistics and the harsh reality of those who return to their old ways and nestle back into their bad habits.
+But friends, I can’t help but choose to believe nothing is too hard for the Lord (Gen. 18:14) and that He desires, loves, and even craves to make the broken whole.
 And that He specializes in taking our “uglies” and making them beautiful again.

 For nothing is impossible with God (Luke 1:45).